mfkiwl/CUDA_sdr_gps/README.md

 make  <br>

+## Test:
+If you don't have HackRF to check you can use simulation create GPS IQ samples with GPS-SDR-SIM project.
+Compile it and run:
+./gps-sdr-sim -e brdc0010.22n -o gps_sim_data.raw -s 10230000 -b 8

 ## Troubleshuting:
 If CUDA kernel does not launch, or if there is a launch failure, try: sudo rmmod nvidia_uvm